Katja de Vries

 751 20 UPPSALA

 Katja de Vries is an assistant professor in public law at Uppsala University funded by the Ragnar Söderberg Foundation.
-She is also affiliated to the Swedish Law and Informatics Research Institute (Stockholm), the Center for Law, Science, Technology and Society (Brussels), and the Department of Sociology of Law (Lund).
+She is also affiliated to the Swedish Law and Informatics Research Institute (Stockholm) and the Center for Law, Science, Technology and Society (Brussels).
 Her current research focuses on the challenges that AI-generated content ('deepfakes' or 'synthetic data') poses to data protection, intellectual property and other fields of law.

 Prior to her current position as an assistant professor in public law at Uppsala University, Katja de Vries worked as a postdoc at the Swedish Law and Informatics Research Institute at Stockholm University (2019-2020), the Department of Sociology of Law at Lund University (2019) and the Technologies in Practice research group, Department of Business IT, IT University of Copenhagen (2018).
 In 2014-2016 she was a fulltime researcher at the Institute for Computing and Information Sciences (iCIS) in the Computer Science Department at the Radboud Universiteit Nijmegen (the Netherlands) within the USEMP project.
 The project resulted in the DataBait transparency tool that showed users of social networks which sensitive and commercially interesting information can be derived from their data.